 How does interactivity help engage the dashboard viewers?

-There was a time when we were pretty satisfied with static dashboard design.
-We also considered the fixed selection of information our apps provided us adequate.
+There was a time when we were pretty satisfied with the static dashboard design.
+We also considered the fixed selection of information from our apps.
 As technology has advanced, however, so have our expectations.
 Now, we demand that dashboards and other visualization components are interactive and respond directly to our needs.

-For instance, zooming in and zooming out is a basic interactive experience that we expect.
+For instance, zooming in and zooming out is an essential interactive experience that we expect.
 It makes accessing our information quick and easy without changing views.
 Furthermore, slice and dice interactivities allow us to take our data analysis to a whole new level.

 What is the role of trendlines and progress bars in adding context to data?

-According to the 10 Emerging Trends in Dashboard Design whitepaper, data, put in the right context helps users find answers to questions.
-Questions like ‘how far are we from achieving our target?’ or, ‘how do our sales today compare to last month?’
+According to the 10 Emerging Trends in Dashboard Design whitepaper, data put in the proper context helps users answer questions.
+Questions like ‘How far are we from achieving our target?’ or, ‘How do our sales today compare to last month?’

-If, as a sales manager your dashboard tells you that the overall sales for this quarter are $25K, it is useful information.
-If, however, your dashboard also told you that was up 25 percent on your last quarter, the data instantly becomes more meaningful.
+As a sales manager, if your dashboard tells you that the overall sales for this quarter are $25K, it is valuable information.
+If, however, your dashboard also told you that it was up 25 percent on your last quarter, the data instantly becomes more meaningful.
 This is where features like trendlines and progress bars provide depth and context to otherwise one-dimensional information.